Meet Our Staff

 In her own words: I’m passionate about nurturing Shalom Bayit’s vital mission of helping women in the Jewish community find their wings to safety and freedom.

-Lorianna Seidlitz-SmithEvents and Engagement Manager
+Lorianna Seidlitz-Smith – Events and Engagement Manager

 As Events and Engagement Manager, Lorianna helps individuals and community groups connect in meaningful ways to make a difference at Shalom Bayit.
 Lorianna oversees all agency events including our annual Creating Hope dinner, and coordinates our volunteer program.
 With over 15 years’ professional experience in business operations and event planning, as well as many years in executive lay leadership positions, Lorianna passionately produces powerful experiences that connect people to meaningful causes.
 A Berkeley native, Lorianna serves on the Board of Congregation Beth El as Vice President of Membership, the board of Berkeley Lacrosse Club and her children’s school PTA board where she works on diversity, inclusion and equity of Jews and persons of color.

-In her own words: I’m proud and grateful to be part of Shalom Bayit’s incredible team working to end gender-based violence.”
+In her own words: “I’m proud and grateful to be part of Shalom Bayit’s incredible team working to end gender-based violence.

-Melissa RogowayYouth Educator
+Melissa Rogoway – Prevention Educator

-As Shalom Bayit’s Youth Educator, Melissa can answer questions about our Love Shouldn’t Hurt program and arrange for a variety of workshops on healthy relationships, violence prevention, and consent.
-Melissa is a career Jewish Educator whose work consist of a wide variety of settings including synagogue schools, Jewish day schools, and JCC summer camps.
+As Shalom Bayit’s Prevention Educator, Melissa can answer questions about our Love Shouldn’t Hurt program and arrange for a variety of workshops on healthy relationships, violence prevention, and consent.
+Melissa is a career Jewish Educator whose work consists of a wide variety of settings including synagogue schools, Jewish day schools, and JCC summer camps.
 She holds a Master’s of Education and a Baccalaureate of Hebrew Literature from American Jewish University.
 Melissa’s focus has always been to help youth to build a strong sense of self and personal ethics, and she is excited to continue on this path leading Love Shouldn’t Hurt workshops.

 In her own words, “The youth are the next leaders of our community.
 Helping them to learn about healthy relationships, consent, and good boundaries is essential.”